heri/studiozenkai/content/post/docker-desktop-replacement.md

 Now you should be able to run docker, docker-compose, build, tag and run images!

-Compared to Docker Desktop, you have to manually setup port forwarding once you build and run an image, such as:
+Note 1 : Compared to Docker Desktop, you have to manually setup port forwarding once you build and run an image, such as:

 > vboxmanage controlvm default natpf1 "nameformapping,tcp,,3000,,3000"

 This makes puma available on localhost:3000

+Note 2 : If you reboot your machine or if it goes into sleep, docker-machine can stop.
+Run it again with:

+> docker-machine start default

 Let me know how it works for you!